softwaretechnik-berlin/geojson-renderer/README.md

 Options:

   -d, --dimensions  <arg>          The dimensions of the target file in pixels.
   -p, --png                        Render the resulting svg into png.
+  -t, --tile-url-template  <arg>   Template for tile URLs, placeholders are
+                                   {tile} for tile coordinate, {a-c} and {1-4}
+                                   for load balancing.
   -h, --help                       Show help message

  trailing arguments:
   input-file (required)   Geojson input file.
 ```

+# How it Works
+geojson renderer creates an SVG image with
+the geojson features and adds map tiles in the background,
+so that the geojson is displayed on top of the map view.

+Currently the tiles are rendered as SVG image tag that have a
+url pointing to the actual tile.
+That means that for SVG rendering
+no tiles need to be downloaded.

+The image can also be rendered to PNG using apache batik.
+This will
+lead to the downloading of tiles.

+The tile source can be configured by providing a template, where the following
+parameters are supported:

+* `{tile}`:  the coordinate of the tile as `{z}/{x}/{Y}`.
+* `{1-4}`: will be replaced with a number between 1 and 4,
+* `{a-c}` will be replaced with one of the letters 'a', 'b' or 'c'.

 # Development

 This project is work in progress.
 Pull requests
 are welcome.
+There is a backlog with more tasks at
+the end of this document.

 `geojson-renderer` is implemented in Scala and uses
 the mill build tool.